 - Backyard composting must follow City Ordinance requirements.

-Tree debris that should be chipped includes branches and sticks that are greater than 3 feet long and 2 inches in diameter.
+Tree debris that should be chipped includes branches and sticks that are longer than 3 feet and thicker than 2 inches in diameter.

 SOCRRA Compost Site